This is my first writing collaboration with a work colleague for SPi Writer’s Guild’s (now-defunct) blog, Project Backspace.

 The man behind Employee Number 0002 is no doubt a legacy in SPi’s history.
 For the past 26 years, Roger Ramos has been one of the significant few who has seen SPi grow from a humble start-up company into a global enterprise.
 Yet more than that, Roger is also the man who had worked alongside SPi’s founder, Alan R. Fraser, whom he considers a supportive mentor and an affectionate friend.
 Surprisingly enough, Roger started his career in SPi as a janitor; he’s still proud to say that, with a gleaming smile to boot!
 More than the stories and urban legends he shared with us during those days in Saztec and SPI Technologies, Roger’s untold stories about his life’s challenges and successes are an even worthier read.

 Roger Bohol Ramos is the eldest of 3 siblings.
 He was born in Manila in January of 1959 but grew up in Leyte.
-At 15, he was working in his grandfather’s farm when his grandmother advised him to go to Manila to take his chances at finding a better job.
+At 15, he was working on his grandfather’s farm when his grandmother advised him to go to Manila to take his chances at finding a better job.
 He then started working for a bakery in San Juan.
 In 1978, he moved to Gabcor Janitorial Services where he was an all-around janitor.

 Early on, one can safely say that Roger was destined to work with the top bosses.
 His first janitorial stint started in the Director’s office of Don Bosco Makati.
 In his almost 2 years there, he had no absences, no periods of tardiness, and no reprimands were ever issued to him.
 Says Roger, “My boss admired my exemplary cleaning work!”

 Eventually, he transferred to the Commodore’s office at the Philippine Navy headquarters.
 In January of 1980, the time he was reassigned to Don Bosco, Lady Fate gave his life a twist.
-One of his co-worker was assigned to a company called Saztec which was then located in Buendia.
+One of his co-workers was assigned to a company called Saztec which was then located in Buendia.
 Afraid of the requirement to speak English to a New Zealander boss, Roger’s friend turned down the offer.
 Upon hearing this, Roger, awestruck with the idea, immediately asked his supervisor to send him instead.
 His boss didn’t give a second thought and instantly asked Roger to take his cleaning materials with him and off they went to Buendia.
 It was then, at that point, that he felt scared.

 Dealing with the Founder